Parts of a Case

 Assignee

-The user or user group to which the Case is assigned is displayed under the Case number (Figure 3).
+The user or user group assigned to the Case is displayed under the Case number (Figure 3).
 A Case’s assignee is the user or user group responsible for tracking and monitoring the Case.
 Users other than the assignee may work in the Case as long as they have viewing access.
 The assignee receives notifications about the Case.
 Assignee information can also be used to filter metrics on TQL-based dashboard cards.

 To change a Case's assignee, click on the user or user group name at the top left of the Case (Figure 3).
 A menu with suggested assignees (individual users followed by user groups) in the Organization will be displayed (Figure 4).